alx5246/srnnetTraining/src/sandBox/analysisFunctionDevelopment/afdREADME.txt

     and the columns are spike times

     (6)SpikeCount2D.py
     Short Description: spike count over time subintervals for a 2D vector input (spike times for each neuron)

+    (7)CountDistribution
+    Short Description: Averages the number of spikes across neurons (down columns) for each time step